Ghulam Azam: Family background and education

 Sheikh Ghulam Azam was born on 7 November 1922 in his maternal home, Shah Saheb Bari of Lakshmibazar, Dacca, Bengal Presidency.
 He was the eldest son of Sheikh Ghulam Kabir and Sayeda Ashrafunnisa.
-His ancestral home is Maulvi Bari in Birgaon Village, Brahmanbaria, his paternal family is the Sheikh family of Birgaon, he descends from Sheikh Zaqi in his 6th generation who had migrated from the Middle East, as a Muslim preacher and settled in the settlement of Birgaon beside the Meghna River in the 18th Century.
-His family's residence in the area is referred to as Maulvi Bari due to the fact that the family had produced several scholarly figures during their stay in Bengal.
-Ghulam Azam's father Ghulam Kabir was a Mawlana and so was his father Sheikh Abdus Subhan.
-The tradition of religious scholarship in the family was started by his great-grandfather Sheikh Shahabuddin Munshi who was considered an Alim and a Munshi based in the area east of the Meghna river.
-His mother Sayeda Ashrafunnisa was the daughter of Shah Sayed Abdul Munim whose family is a Sayed Peer family, his father Shah Sayed Emdad Ali was a descendant of Shah Sayed Sufi Hosseini who arrived from Iran via Delhi in 1722 AD and settled in what is now known as Sayedabad of Kaliakor.
+His ancestral home is Maulvi Bari in Birgaon Village, Brahmanbaria.
+His paternal family is the Sheikh family of Birgaon, he descends from Sheikh Zaqi, who had migrated from eastern Iran, as a Muslim preacher and settled in the settlement of Birgaon beside the Meghna River.
+His family residence was known locally as Maulvi Bari during their stay in Bengal.
+Ghulam Azam's father, Ghulam Kabir, was a Mawlana and so was his father, Sheikh Abdus Subhan.
+His great-grandfather, Sheikh Shahabuddin Munshi, was a religious scholar in the region east of the Meghna river.
+His mother Sayeda Ashrafunnisa was the daughter of Shah Sayed Abdul Munim, whose family is a Sayed Peer family.
+His father, Shah Sayed Emdad Ali was a descendant of Shah Sayed Sufi Hosseini who arrived from Iran via Delhi in 1722 AD and settled in what is now known as Sayedabad of Kaliakor.
 Ghulam Azam's education began at the local madrasa in Birgaon and then completed his secondary school education in Dhaka.
-After that, he enrolled at Dacca University where he completed BA and MA degrees in political science.
+After that, he enrolled at University of Dhaka where he completed BA and MA degrees in political science.

 Early political career

 University

-While studying at University of Dhaka, Azam became active in student politics and was elected as the General Secretary of the Dhaka University Central Students' Union (DUCSU) for two consecutive years between 1947 and 1949.
-(Note: Although his published interview in Daily Azad on June 20, 1970 states "Bangla was a wrong decision with regard to the establishment of Pakistan since Urdu was widely used and all Muslims of the Indian subcontinent were Urdu speakers.")
+While studying at the University of Dhaka, Azam became active in student politics and was elected as the General Secretary of the Dhaka University Central Students' Union (DUCSU) for two consecutive years between 1947 and 1949.
+(Note: Although his published interview in Daily Azad on June 20, 1970 states "Bangla was a wrong decision about the establishment of Pakistan since Urdu was widely used and all Muslims of the Indian subcontinent were Urdu speakers.")

+Bengali language movement

+According to Jamaat-e-Islami sources, as the DUCSU General Secretary, Azam presented a memorandum to Liakat Ali Khan, the then Prime Minister of Pakistan, demanding Bengali as the state language on 27 November 1948.
+The sources also claim that, he was arrested for his involvement in the Language Movement, but his name has been removed intentionally from the list of language activists by the Dhaka University administration.
+Noted political analyst Badruddin Umar argued that Azam's assertions regarding his role in the Language Movement were politically motivated.
+Umar insisted that Azam highlighted these credentials specifically to secure Bangladeshi nationality upon his return from Pakistan after the Liberation War.
+According to Umar, this strategy was adopted because Azam realized that political Islam—his primary platform—could no longer be easily exploited in the secular framework of the newly independent Bangladesh.

+On 20 June 1970, Azam was quoted in The Azad saying that fight for Bengali language was a mistake.